 This project has three main sections: setting up the optical table, calculating the theoretical incident radiance profile of the test mass, and taking data to experimentally fit our calibration.
 The optical table setup will begin with determining the distances each component must be from each other, and will be complete once each component is secured on the table.
 The theoretical calculations will take into account the distances between each component, the emissivity of the heater, the absorption of the test mass, the temperature of the heater, and the wavelength of radiation.
-This will be done both with written power and irradiance calculations, as well as with ray tracing modeling in COMSOL.
 The data collection will be done through python, as will the system calibration.